 While many of the authors above contributed substantially to the writing of this report, authorship here mainly represents an endorsement of the goals that this report puts forward.
-This endorsement is not exclusive of other Higgs factory proposal.
+This endorsement is not exclusive of other Higgs factory proposals.
 If you would like to add your name in support, please visit https://agenda.linearcollider.org/event/9135/.

+'''

-1KEK, Tsukuba, JAPAN
+KEK, Tsukuba, JAPAN

+'''